NZBMA’s Terms & Conditions

 Confidentiality in Digital Environments:

-Acknowledgment that home environment disruptions may necessitate postponement
+Acknowledgement that home environment disruptions may necessitate postponement

 Respect for client privacy concerns in shared living situations